psmulovics/MSIgniteNYC/README.md

 To add a new presentation to this repository:

-1. Upload your .pptx file to this repository
+1. Upload your .pptx or .pdf file to this repository
 2. Update this README.md file with a link to your presentation
 3. Include a brief description to help attendees find relevant content